raspiblitz/raspiblitz/README.md

 If you connected your node well within the Lightning Network you can become a "Routing Node".
 Other users might select your Node as part of a Lightning Payment and will pay you the fee you set on those channels.
 This menu point gives you a detailed report over the amount of days you set.

 Beware - earning fees as a routing node does not come automatic.
 It's a bit of hard work of building the right channels to be attractive for other people to route thru.
 Check the internet for tutorials or use tools like "lndmanage" (see under RaspiBlitz SERVICES) to help you analyse and optimize your channel management.

+##### NAME: Change name of your Node

+Here you can change the alias name of your node as it is shown as part of the Lightning network.

+##### CLOSE ALL: Closing all open Channels

+*This option is just available if you have channels open.*

+With this feature you can close down all open channels and get the funds locked up in those channels back to your on-chain wallet.

+You may choose to force-close some channels where the channel partner is no longer reachable.
+Keep in mind that when you force-close a channel, it can take a much longer time until your funds are available again through your on-chain wallet.

+##### CASHOUT: Remove Funds from on-chain Wallet

+Use if you want to remove all funds from the RaspiBlitz.

 #### SETTINGS: Basic Settings of RaspiBlitz